chris-jh/OpenLaserMouse/README.md

 # Open Laser Mouse
- Quadrature Optical Mouse Replacement Using an Arduino for Amiga Tank Mouse
+ Quadrature Optical Mouse Replacement Using an Arduino for the Amiga Tank Mouse

 Version 1.2
 Copyright 2020 Chrissy